 - Once cooked you get a puffy, creamy base with a crispy, golden, citrus topping.
 Heaven.

 This is an ideal festive leftovers dish too.
 Leftover turkey is a given, but I also always have a supply of other leftovers -

 - mixed peel - leftover from Christmas cake and Christmas pudding

 - cream - leftover from always thinking that we'll use more than we actually do.
-Note : You'll see from the recipe that the pudding itself doesn't use much cream but I can say with confidence that you will pour SO much cream over this when you are eating it.
+Note : You'll see from the recipe that the pudding itself doesn't use much cream, but I can say with confidence that you will pour SO much cream over this when you are eating it.
 Trust me - I'm not a cream person but with this dessert, it's impossible to avoid.

 - white sliced bread - it's the only way to go for a turkey sarnie and once it's gone past its best, the last few slices need a new use for sure.

-There are loads of things that I love about this Marmalade Bread and Butter Pudding -
+There are loads of things that you'll love about this Marmalade Bread and Butter Pudding

 - Stale bread never tasted so good.

 - It freezes surprisingly well.
 Pop it in the freezer before cooking (at the end of stage 5) then defrost before cooking.

-- It's also particularly yummy served at room temperature.
+- It's also particularly delicious served at room temperature.
 I wasn't expecting this either.
 True story.

 - And perhaps most importantly, it's the first recipe on this blog to include marmalade.
 Now that alone, must make it worth giving it a go ...